 Challenging Stop Sign Tickets

-In some states, the law for stop signs is written similarly to the law written for yield signs in Maryland.
-However, Maryland law does clearly state that you must stop.
+In some states, the law for stop signs is written similarly to the law written for yield signs in Connecticut.
+However, Connecticut law does clearly state that you must stop.
 However, there are a few elements here that you may be able to fight.
 For example, were you directed by a police officer or traffic control signal not to stop?
 Was the stop sign at an intersection?
 Was the stop line clearly marked?